bentoml/BentoML/docs/source/guides/configuration.rst

             file_system:
                 directory: /user/home/bentoml/repository

-For S3 or GCS, what was previously specified as `s3://s3_address` should defined as the following in YAML.
+For S3 or GCS or ABS, what was previously specified as `s3://s3_address` should defined as the following in YAML.

 .. code-block:: yaml